catabia/inter-tools/README.txt

 This package accompanies the paper

-Inter-Tools:  a toolkit for interactive research by Hannah Catabia, Caren Smith, and Jose Ordovas
+Inter-Tools:  a toolkit for interactome research by Hannah Catabia, Caren Smith, and Jose Ordovas
 June 25, 2017